 A reduction to the Medicaid budget means vital services would be at risk.

-Children comprise more than 40% of all Medicaid enrollees, but make up less than 20% of spending.
+Children comprise more than 55% of all Medicaid enrollees in Georgia, but make up less than 27% of spending.

 Increasing the number of families we assist

-Nearly 60% of our patients in 2022 were on Medicaid, PeachCare for Kids or unable to cover the cost of their care.
-To allow more patients and their families to qualify for free or discounted care, Children’s made several updates to our Financial Assistance Policy, including:
+Nearly 60% of our patients are on Medicaid, PeachCare for Kids or unable to cover the cost of their care.
+Children's offers a Financial Assistance Policy to allow patients and their families to qualify for free or discounted care:

 Our economic impact on Georgia

-Children’s operates three hospitals, Marcus Autism Center, the Center for Advanced Pediatrics and numerous neighborhood locations and Urgent Care Centers.
+Children’s operates three hospitals, Marcus Autism Center, the Center for Advanced Pediatrics, Zalik Behavioral and Mental Health Center, and numerous neighborhood locations and Urgent Care Centers.

-• Performed more than 43,800 surgical procedures (inpatient and outpatient).
+- Performs more than 44,000 surgical procedures (inpatient and outpatient).

-When kids need care, most parents turn to our Emergency Department, where we had more than 249,000 visits in 2022.
+When kids need care, most parents turn to our Emergency Department, where we manage nearly 250,000 visits yearly.

-• We provide access to specialized hospital care and treatment at our two dedicated pediatric trauma centers – The Level 1 Pediatric Trauma Center at Children’s Egleston Hospital and the Level 2 Pediatric Trauma Center at Children’s Scottish Rite Hospital.
-Egleston is the only Level 1 pediatric trauma center in the state.
+- We provide access to specialized hospital care and treatment at our two dedicated pediatric trauma centers – The Level I Pediatric Trauma Center at Children's Arthur M. Blank Hospital and the Level II Pediatric Trauma Center at our Scottish Rite Hospital.
+Arthur M. Blank Hospital is the only Level I pediatric trauma center in the state.

 Studies show children need specialists.

-• Children's Healthcare of Atlanta is ranked among the nation’s top pediatric hospitals for 2023-2024 on the U.S. News & World Report Best Children’s Hospitals list.
-Children's has 4 specialties ranked in the top 10 and 8 specialties ranked in the top 20.
+- Children's Healthcare of Atlanta is ranked among the nation’s top pediatric hospitals for 2024-2025 on the U.S. News & World Report Best Children’s Hospitals list.
+Children's has eight specialties ranked in the top 20 and one specialty ranked in the top 10.

-• We have built a robust transportation network of ambulances and helicopters that function as mobile intensive care units, safely delivering kids in need of specialized care to our facilities.
-In 2022, our transportation network answered 3,900 calls, including 625 helicopter flights.
+- We have built a robust transportation network of ambulances and helicopters that function as mobile intensive care units, safely delivering kids in need of specialized care to our facilities.
+Our transportation network answered 4,300 calls, including 670 helicopter flights.

 Children’s has a long history of advocating for children’s health in the community by providing education for families, providers, schools and other key stakeholders while raising community awareness about issues impacting the health of our children.
 Strong4Life is Children’s child advocacy and prevention arm, backed by Children’s doctors, nurses, therapists, dietitians and other wellness experts.
 Strong4Life helps parents and caregivers raise safe, healthy, resilient kids.
 The initiative focuses on obesity prevention, behavioral and mental health, injury and illness prevention, and child protection.
-In 2022, we committed $11.8 million to support children's wellness in Georgia, reaching $813,000 Georgia children and working with 825 schools and early care centers.
+In 2023, we committed $16 million to support children's wellness in Georgia, reaching and serving 814,000 Georgia children and working with 906 schools and early care centers.